 A sudden blow to the head can cause serious brain damage.
 There are many types of brain injuries and all of them can forever change the life of the victim.
 Brain injury victims may not directly sue an employer, but they may pursue financial compensation for their injury with a workers' compensation claim.
 All Florida employers must provide workers' compensation protection for their employees to help cover medical expenses and loss of earnings.Symptoms of Brain Injuries

 The symptoms of a brain injury are dependent on the severity of the blow to the head and the location of the injury.
 Symptoms may include:

 - Memory loss

 - Learning disabilities

 - Loss of coordination

 - Mental confusion

 There are a number of types of brain injuries.
 Here are a few examples:

-- Concussions: This is when a blow to head causes a temporary loss of consciousness.
-Victims of concussions suffer confusion, dizziness, amnesia or headaches.
+- Concussions: This is when a blow to the head causes a temporary loss of consciousness.
+Victims of concussions suffer confusion, dizziness, amnesia, or headaches.
 Even mild concussions should be taken seriously and closely monitored.